 Displays the number of the Management Server.
 This number is used by a Bosch IntuiKey keyboard to select the desired Management Server.

 Access

-Click to check when you want to grant access to the Management Server.
+Select the checkbox when you want to grant access to the Management Server.
 This Management Server is now an Enterprise Management Server.